lukefanning/lifeworks/README.md

-# LifeWorks Wallet
+# Wallet

 Wallet application that lets you add and remove funds in a variety of currencies.
+Used to showcase simple use of React.JS, Redux and Immutable.

 ## Installation